Important announcement

 If you have a respiratory condition, you may wish to sign up for the Air Quality Know and Respond service which gives warnings when air pollutant levels are expected to be higher.

-You can view more air quality information on The Scottish Air Quality site.
+You can view more air quality information on The Scottish Air Quality website.

 These are areas where pollutants may exceed acceptable levels and further action may be needed.
 We have one Air Quality Management Area in Bishopbriggs.